01 of 06

 Dividing the Tasks for an Eagle Court Ceremony

 On the surface, an Eagle Court may seem like just another scout ceremony.
 But when you're up to your eyeballs in the planning, it begins to feel suspiciously more like a wedding-sized task.
-So call a meeting of your Eagle families several months ahead of time, have everyone bring their calendars and start divvying up the nine main tasks, from venue reservations to recognition letters and reception planning.
+So call a meeting of your Eagle families several months ahead of time, have everyone bring their calendars and start divvying up the nine main tasks, from venue reservations to recognize letters and reception planning.

 Continue to 3 of 6 below.